Protocol

 Flow Cytometry Staining Protocol of Mouse Neural Stem Cells

-Classification: Cell Staining.
+Classification: Cell Quantification and Sorting.

 Guidelines: Cultured cells or tissue samples are made into single-cell suspension, and then cells are incubated in a flow tube or EP tube with fluorescence-labeled or unlabeled antibodies (It depends on the antibody).
 There are several ways of incubation, such as ice incubation, normal temperature incubation, and 37°C incubation.